KBx4/Job-finder-using-web-scraping/README.md

 # Job-finder-using-web-scraping
-Web scraping the timesjobs website to retrieve python jobs posted a few days ago
+Using BeautifulSoup to web scrape timesjobs page and retrieve python jobs posted a few days ago.